 The Arab American Community

-The United States is home to nearly 3 million Arab Americans.
+The United States is home to over 3.5 million Arab Americans.
 The cities with largest Arab American populations are Los Angeles, Detroit, New York, Chicago and Washington, D.C.

 Diversity in the Arab-American Population